rg48809/upgrad-telecom-churn-casestudy/README.md

-In this project, you will define high-value customers based on a certain metric (mentioned later below) and predict churn only on high-value customers.
+In this project, we will define high-value customers based on a certain metric (mentioned later below) and predict churn only on high-value customers.